solarisDigitalAssets/docs/docs/API_Guide.md

 ## Setup

-Before a partner can use the solaris Digital Assets Platform API we register them in our system.
+Before a partner can use the solarisBank Digital Assets Platform API we register them in our system.
 This happens completely on our side and is not exposed by API endpoints.

 During this process we are going to create a Wallet for the partner, a partner Entity, and an Account owned by the partner Entity in the created Wallet.

 The next step is to create a key pair that is going to be used by the partner to access the API.
 This happens on partner side, then the partner sends us the public key part.
-At no point the solaris Digital Assets Platform platform learns the corresponding private key.
+At no point the solarisBank Digital Assets Platform platform learns the corresponding private key.

-Private key is using on the partners side for signing every API request and public key is used on solarisBank API side to verify the ownership and integrity of the request.
+The Private key is used by the partner to sign every API request and the public key is used by solaris Digital Assets' API to verify the ownership and integrity of the request.
 We will provide additional instructions on how to generate key pairs combined with authentication code examples as separate document guide.

 Finally we register the public key received from the partner, after which the partner can access the API.